-A semi-Olympic competition pool has to meet a number of requirements as defined by the International Swimming Federation (FINA) Facilities Rules.
+A semi-Olympic competition pool has to meet a number of requirements as defined by the World Aquatics Competition Regulations (former FINA Facilities Rules).

-Semi-Olympic pools, also called short pools, are half the length of Olympic pools and comply with FINA’s minimum dimensions and requirements for the 25-meter competition use.
+Semi-Olympic pools, also called short pools, are half the length of Olympic pools and comply with World Aquatics (former FINA) minimum dimensions and requirements for the 25-meter competition use.

 These pools must be 25 meters long; this pool length (minimum distance between the inner front sides of the pool) must be long enough so that the distance of 25 meters between the two nearest faces of the two panels is ensured when timing touch panels are used at the extreme starting walls or at the turns.